bromeostasis/refed-assignment/README.md

 ### What's included

 The solution presented here is mainly run via `main.py`.
 This script runs all three portions of the assignment and outputs the necessary data and figures into their appropriate directories.
 All supplementary and utility code is placed in subdirectories in order to maintain code readability.
-They are present in the `sanitzation`, `analysis`, and `plotting` "packages".
+They are present in the `sanitzation/`, `analysis/`, and `plotting/` "packages".

 All of the rest of the directories present are for input or output.
 They are as follows: